victorvikram/ARC-miscellany/README.md

 This script scores submission files.
 See the comments in the file for how to use it.

 # draw-arc.ipynb
 This notebook takes a json ARC file as input and outputs (what I believe to be) a nice-looking depiction of the problem.
+See the first cell of the notebook for instructions.

 # Other repositories
 * For an ARC editor, go to (ARC site)[https://github.com/victorvikram/arc-site].